 This allows the user to manually place the system into a suspend mode or "Green" mode where system activity will be instantly decreased to save electricity and expand the life of certain components when the system is not in use.
 This 2-pin connector (see the figure below) connects to the case-mounted suspend switch.
 If you do not have a switch for the connector, you may use the "Turbo Switch" since it does not have a function.
 SMI is activated when it detects a short to open moment and therefore leaving it shorted will not cause any problems.
-May require one or two pushes depending on the position of the switch.
-Wake-up can be controlled by settings in the BIOS but the keyboard will always allow wake-up (the SMI lead cannot wake-up the system).
-If you want to use this connector, "Suspend Switch" in the Power Management Setup of the BIOS SOFTWARE section should be on the default setting of Enable.
+This may require one or two pushes depending on the position of the switch.

-11. ATX Power Switch/Soft Power Switch Lead (2-pin PWR.SW)
+18. ATX Power Switch / Soft Power Switch (PWR.SW)

-The system power can be controlled by a momentary switch connected to this lead.
+The system power is controlled by a momentary switch connected to this lead.
 Pushing the button once will switch the system between ON and SLEEP.
 Pushing the switch while in the ON mode for more than 4 seconds will turn the system off.
 The system power LED shows the status of the system's power.

-12. Reset Switch Lead (2-pin RESET)
+19. Reset Switch Lead (RESET)

 This 2-pin connector connects to the case-mounted reset switch for rebooting your computer without having to turn off your power switch.
-This is a preferred method of rebooting in order to prolong the life of the system's power supply.
+This is a preferred method of rebooting to prolong the life of the system's power supply.

-13. System Power LED (3-1 pin PWR.LED)
+20. System Power LED (PWR LED)

-This 3-pin connector connects the system power LED, which lights when the system is powered on and flashes when it is in sleep mode.
+This 3-pin connector connects the system power LED, which lights when the system is powered on and blinks when it is in sleep mode.

-14. Keyboard Lock Switch Lead (2-pin KEYLOCK)
+21. Keyboard Lock Switch Lead (KEYLOCK)